It was a girl my age and she looked very familiar.

 “I… uh… travel now…” I couldn’t even think straight.
 My mind was still blown.
 “Is that really you?”
 I asked again.

 “Yeah it’s me!” she took off her water suit revealing an older version of the Lone I remembered as a kid.
 “I can’t believe it’s you either!
 You’ve gotten so big and handsome!”

-Bubbles appeared next to the ship and the small speed shuttle that the kidnapper used floated up to the top.
-It was only half the shuttle since the other half was blown apart.
+Bubbles appeared next to the ship as the kidnapper’s small speed shuttle floated up to the top.
+It was only half the shuttle, the other half blown apart.

-“Let’s carry this conversation somewhere else.” said Lone as she moved to the deck.
+“Let’s talk somewhere else,” she added as she moved to the deck.
 “There’s another smaller island not too far from here, we should be safer there.”